valdese-net/vlp/src/pages/about.md

 - **Nov 2021** - Phase 1 Complete celebration was held for 4000 linear ft of greenway, restrooms, wildlife viewing platform, parking and entry road.
 - **May 2022** – Dog Park opened
 - **July 2022** – A 160-foot bridge over McGalliard Creek to complete the 2-mile greenway from Valdese Lakeside Park to McGalliard Falls Park opened.
-- **April 2023** – The 2-mile greenway from Valdese Lakeside Park to McGalliard Falls Park was completed with crushed cinder paving.
+- **April 2023** – The greenway from Valdese Lakeside Park to McGalliard Falls Park was completed with crushed cinder paving.
 - **July 2023** – The kayak launch and fishing pier opened.
-- **May 2024** – Debut of a new 4.2 mile Hollipop bike trail.
+- **May 2024** – Debut of a new Hollipop bike trail.

 **Planning to go out on the water?**
 Duke Energy manages the water level and [publishes information about this][link-lakelevels].